Retail Space Planning 101: Four reasons why accurate floor plans are vital for profitable stores

 An accurate floor plan shows the inside layout of a store, featuring the location of departments, categories, display equipment and merchandise.

-Based on the architect’s floor plan – which is normally created in AutoCAD when a store is built or refurbished – it details the building’s structure, including walls, doors, lighting, water and electrical points.
+This is based on the architect’s floor plan, normally created in AutoCAD when a store is built or refurbished.
+It details the building’s structure, including walls, doors, lighting, water and electrical points.

-The internal store design team can update it with the desired layout of retail equipment like shelving, tills, fridges and freezers to maintain an accurate store layout as a 2D plan.
+The internal store design team can update the store layout by incorporating the desired retail equipment, such as shelving, tills, fridges, and freezers.
+This ensures that the store layout remains accurate and up-to-date as a 2D plan for effective space management.

-This is then passed to the macro space planners to assign product categories to the display equipment based on targets and creating the best in-store customer experience, including the flow around the store.
+The information is then handed over to the macro space planners, who assign product categories to display equipment based on specific targets.
+This process ensures the creation of an optimal in-store customer experience, with careful attention to product placement and store flow.
 Planograms detailing the product range and assortment are then attributed to the allocated category spaces.

 In our experience, the most effective floor plan is a single accurate document shared among teams and updated as elements of the store change or move.